fulleron/buckyball/README.md

 ## Main goals ##

 * PHP is fun again.
+* Complication of implementation should be proportional to complexity of specification.
 * Decoupling everything that should not be coupled.
 * Providing more flexibility than Magento framework, but much more efficiently.
 * In development mode logging which module/file changes what.